Mendelssohn on Mull Festival

 Tobermory on the Isle of Mull.
 The town's parish church is one of the festival's venues.

 The Mendelssohn on Mull Festival is an annual festival of chamber music.
 It is held at various venues on the Scottish islands of Mull and Iona and the surrounding area.

 The festival was founded in 1988 by Leonard Friedman.
-Since Friedman's death it has been directed by Levon Chilingirian (2003–2016) and the Doric String Quartet (from 2018).

 Since 2019, the festival has been held in September.
+It is currently directed by the Maxwell String Quartet.

 Name

 The festival takes its name from a visit by the composer Felix Mendelssohn to Scotland in 1829.
 Although only twenty years old, Mendelssohn was already an established composer and conductor.
 The natural beauty of Scotland and its rich history of fact and fable delighted the young composer and inspired his Hebrides overture and Symphony No. 3, Scottish.

 Mendelssohn stayed in Tobermory on Mull en route to Staffa where he visited Fingal's Cave.
 The concert overture known both as The Hebrides and as Fingal's Cave was composed shortly after his visit, and was originally entitled "The Lonely Island".
 Mendelssohn sent a postcard to his family with the opening phrase of the overture written on it.
 In a note to his sister, Fanny Mendelssohn he said: "In order to make you understand how extraordinarily the Hebrides affected me, I send you the following, which came into my head there."

 The festival that now bears his name was conceived as a musical pilgrimage in commemoration of Mendelssohn's visit.